jmne/ps-housetech-website/website/docs/calendar/wiki.md

 ```

 ## Calendar API
-In the `route.py` file, an API endpoint is defined for fetching calendar data by room name dynamically.
+An API endpoint is defined in the API route file for fetching calendar data by room name dynamically.
 Following steps are to build an Flask API endpoint:

 - Define the Route:
 The `@api.get('/calendar/<room_name>')` decorator defines the HTTP GET route /calendar.